ibm-cloud-docs/text-to-speech/word-timing.md

     ```
     {: codeblock}

     The service returns timing information for the string "*Hello.*".
-The service spells the word letter-by-letter during the normalization step, and the word timing information in the response reflects the start time of the letter "*h*" and the end time of the letter "*o*".
+The service spells the word letter-by-letter during the normalization step.
+The word timing information in the response reflects the start time of the letter "*h*" and the end time of the letter "*o*".
--   `<phoneme>` provides a pronunciation for the text enclosed in the opening and closing `<phoneme>` tags.
+-   `<phoneme>` provides a pronunciation for the text that is enclosed in the opening and closing `<phoneme>` tags.
 But both the text and the closing tag are optional.
 The following example includes embedded text and a closing tag:

     ```xml
     The <phoneme alphabet="ibm" ph=".0tx.1me.0fo">tomato</phoneme> was ripe.